 As a team, Cleveland finished with a 76-77 record, in sixth place and 21½ games behind the Yankees.
 It was the first time the Tribe had finished under .500 since 1946.
 Not only did they lose Score for the season, but Lemon developed bone chips in his right elbow.
 He was shelved for the final two months of the season.
 Farrell was fired at the end of the season.
 He and Yankees manager Casey Stengel met up at the World Series in 1957.
-Farrell relayed what Stengel told him: “Remember what I told you last spring?
-You lost your job on May 7.
-They just retained you after that.”
+Farrell relayed what Stengel told him, that he lost his job on May 7, the front office just retained you after that.
 General manager Hank Greenberg was also relieved of his duties after the season.

 Bobby Bragan was the new manager for 1958, chosen by Frank Lane, who succeeded Greenberg.
 Bragan had managed previously in Pittsburgh.
 Lane had also served as GM for the St. Louis Cardinals and Chicago White Sox.
 “Trader” Lane loved to make deals.
-“You can’t fall in love with your own players in this business,” he would say.
-“I’m crazy about a lot of them, but I can’t let personal feelings stand in the way of a trade.”
-With the Indians, he wasted no time in making trades.
+And he had his critics.
+“I’m afraid to trade with him,” said Stengel.
+“He trades ballplayers and then tells you they’re no good.”10 With the Indians, he wasted no time in making trades.
 In the offseason, Wynn and Smith were dealt to the White Sox and Hegan went to the Tigers.
 During the season, Garcia was released in May, Roger Maris was traded to Kansas City in June, and Lemon was released in July.

 As for Score, he was pitching like his old self when 1958 spring training rolled around.
 He reported early to the Indians’ camp in Tucson, Arizona, and appeared not to have lost any speed on his pitches.
 Some were concerned that he might change his delivery, but Score nixed that notion.
-“I’m not going to change my delivery,” he said.
-“I wouldn’t be as successful a pitcher if I did.
-Many pitchers get hit by line drives, but usually in the legs or body.
-I happened to get hit in the eye.
-That’s a million-to-one-shot and I’m not going to worry about it ever happening again.”
+“If you get to the point where you feel cowardly towards criticism, you’ll never make a deal,”11 said Lane.

 It became apparent during the season that Lane did not like to keep his managers intact, either.
 Bragan was fired after 67 games and was replaced by former Yankees and Indians great Joe Gordon.
 Gordon piloted the Tribe to a 46-40 record the rest of the way and a fourth-place finish.